Google Penalty Recovery Made Easy: A Complete Guide to Regaining Your Rankings

 Tip 09: Stop the Incoming Flow of User-Generated Spam

-User-generated spams are low-quality promotional content created by fake user profiles.
+User-generated spam is low-quality promotional content created by fake user profiles.
 This method involves promoting web content by submitting reviews and comments with links in the blog section of other websites, forums, and social posts.

 Human users or spam bots may come to your website to deliberately do the spamming.
 Allowing them to make a way to your site indicates to Google you have vulnerability issues.
 Implement the following solutions to barricade this spam.